Azure-Samples/eventgrid-viewer-blazor/examples/README.md

 ### Bash

-The README on how to configure the EventGrid Viewer Blazor application with Azure AD authentication using bash can be found [here](bash-auth/README.md).
+The README on how to configure the EventGrid Viewer Blazor application with Entra ID authentication using bash can be found [here](bash-auth/README.md).

 ### Terraform

-To view an example of how to deploy the EventGrid Viewer Blazor application with Azure AD authentication using terraform, the guide can be found [here](terraform-auth/README.md).
+To view an example of how to deploy the EventGrid Viewer Blazor application with Entra ID authentication using terraform, the guide can be found [here](terraform-auth/README.md).